-Lookup free Los Angeles public records through official agencies in a matter of minutes.
+Find free Los Angeles County public records through official agencies in mere minutes.

-Information that’s publicly available includes warrants, court documents, arrests, criminal records, property records and vital records such as marriage, divorce, birth, and death records; you just have to know which agencies host this information.
+Publicly available information includes warrants, court documents, arrests, criminal records, property records and vital details such as marriage, divorce, birth, and death records; you just have to know which agencies host this information.

-No matter what you’re seeking, this free guide will show you how to find public information in Los Angeles County so you can learn more about someone’s past or current situation.
+No matter what you’re seeking, this resource shows you how to find public information in Los Angeles County, California, so that you can learn more about someone’s past or current situation.

 The California Public Records Act ensures transparency pertaining to government documents and reports throughout the state.1